 Self-medicating and safe medicine

-“Self-care” refers to the decisions and actions we take as individuals, as family members, and as a community to manage our health, prevent disease and promote wellness.
+To discuss you, your medicines & self-care, we must first define “self-care.”
+Self-care refers to the decisions and actions we take as individuals, as family members, and as a community to manage our health, prevent disease and promote wellness.

 Build a self-care and healthcare routine to optimize your health, maximize medicine safety and minimize medicine risk